 State A and

-State B will be available.
+State B are available.

 Did you find this page useful?
 Please give it a rating: